AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Minimum (MIN)
 ### Description
-Minimum (MIN) provides the smallest value for a specified number of periods.
+Minimum (MIN) outputs the lowest value for a predefined number of periods.

 ### Usage
 ```cs